Satyam/firmata-http-bridge/README.md

 npm run coverage
 ```

-To know what parts of the code are not covered by the tests, once the command is run, a folder `coverage` is created.
-You can browse the `index.html` file which will show each of the files tested and highlight in color the parts that have never been tested.
+It will provide a summary once it has run all the tests successfully.
+To know which parts of the code are not covered by the tests, once the command is run, a folder `coverage` is created.
+You can browse the `coverage/index.html` file which will show each of the files tested and highlight in color the parts that have never been tested.
 This allows for further tests to be added to cover those cases.

 ### Documentation